Nilanshjain/LungVision/README.md

 The AI model (`Lung_Model.h5`) should be placed in the backend directory.
 The model is trained to detect lung cancer from CT scan images.

+**Note:** Due to GitHub's file size limits, the model file is not included in this repository.
+You'll need to:
+1. Download the model file separately
+2. Place it in the `backend/` directory
+3. Ensure it's named `Lung_Model.h5`

 ## 📊 API Endpoints

 ### Authentication